 vinegar (balsamic or white wine)

 While the water is boiling, finely chop the cucumber.
-Finely chop the Roma tomatoes.
+Finely chop the tomatoes.
 Pick the mint leaves and thinly slice (reserve a few leaves for garnish!).

 Heat a large frying pan over a medium-high heat.
 Add the slivered almonds and cook, tossing, for 3-4 minutes or until golden and toasted.
 Transfer to a plate.